SasView/documents/Sasview Roadmap.md

 * Finish work on architecture manual
 * Create at least one more tutorial as appropriate
 * Continue work to expand the size and diversity of the contributor commmunity
-* Create at least one more video tutorials.
+* Create at least one more video tutorials
-* Continue implementing further tools/algorithms to aid mutlimodal fitting as appropriate.
+* Continue implementing further tools/algorithms to aid mutlimodal fitting as appropriate
 * Start including intelligent limits/help (possibly include switch between enforcement and warning only) and explore the use of wizards and AI
 * Continue work on web UI and/or smartphone app
-* Finish work on O-Z solver.
+* Finish work on O-Z solver
 * Documentation maintenance and development
 * Usual bug fixes and other minor improvements as time and interest permit